msk-mind/nifi/README.md

 ---

-For Presisting the state and configuration
+For Persisting the state and configuration

 - the initalized conf folder must be copied into the volume
     ```